-This detailed planning application is for 3 detached residential properties, served by an existing access.
-Two house types are proposed.
+This detailed planning application is for a single detached residential property, served by an existing field access.

-The design of the properties reflects the policy framework contained in Perth and Kinross Council's Housing in the Countryside Policy 2009.
-Careful consideration has been given to the local vernacular and landscape setting and character, with ridge heights set at 1 1⁄2 story, the layout adopting a linear form and the houses orientated on a north-south access.
-Materials treatment is a mix of stone, painted render and timber, with slate roofs, whilst the siting of the properties has been designed to ensure the buildings fit within the building group and protect the amenity of the adjoining properties.
+The design of the property reflects the policy framework contained in Perth and Kinross Council's Housing in the Countryside Policy 2009.
+Careful consideration has been given to the local vernacular and landscape setting and character, with a ridge height set at 1 1⁄2 story and the houses orientated on a north-south access.
+Material treatment is a mix of stone, painted render and timber, with slate roofs, whilst the siting of the property has been designed to ensure the buildings fit within the building group and protect the amenity of the adjoining Kingswell farmhouse.